-(UNDERTAKING OF COUNSEL Court File Number: (Copy of Digital Audio Recording) Style of cause: In the Provincial Court of British Columbia Court Location: In the Supreme Court of British Columbia Date: 1) I, ERTAKING OF 2) I undertake that I will not: a. copy, store or transfer the DARS or any portion of it to any device except as may be done by the software or operating system incidental to reviewing the contents, and such review shall only be carried out on computer equipment and peripheral devices belonging to my firm or employer, to me or to a person identified in paragraph 3 of this undertaking; b. upload the DARS or any portion of it to the internet or otherwise make the DARS or any portion of it available through any medium save and except as permitted by the terms of this undertaking; c. distribute the DARS or any portion of it in any way save and except as permitted by the terms of this undertaking; d. use the DARS for the preparation of an official transcript of the proceedings; however, I may direct my administrative staff to prepare an unofficial transcript to be used for internal purposes.
+• UNDERTAKING OF COUNSEL Court File Number: y of Digital Audio Recording) Style of cause: the Provincial Court of British Columbia Court Location: ln: the Supreme Court of British Columbia Data:

+1) a cknowledge that: ٠, nt coursel's name, , ac - r authorized to practice law in British Columbia pursuant to s.
+15(1)(e) of the Legal Profession Act; b. the copy of the digital audio recording ("DARS") is being provided to me solely for the purpose of , , , , , , , , , , , , , , , , , , , describe the specific activity that release of the copy is intended to facilitate - e.g. "to review the evidence of the witness in the case of R. v.
+X; or in order to prepare the case including cross examination (s) in the proceeding Y. v.
+Z etc. and I that c. a ny other use of the DARS is prohibited.
+2) I undertake that I will not: a. copy, store or transfer the DARS or any portion of it to any device except as may be done by the software or operating system incidental to reviewing the contents, and such review shall only be carried out on computer equipment and peripheral devices belonging to my firm or employer, to me or to a person identified in paragraph 3 of this undertaking; b. upload the DARS or any portion of it to the Internet or otherwise make the DARS or any portion of it available through any medium save and except as permitted by the terms of this undertaking; c. distribute the DARS or any portion of it in any way save and except as permitted by the terms of this undertaking; d. use the DARS for the preparation of an official transcript of the proceedings; however, I may direct my administrative staff to prepare an unofficial transcript to be used for internal purposes.
 For the purpose of this undertaking, an official transcript is a transcript prepared by an authorized reporter pursuant to the Official Reporters (Supreme Court) Regulation, BC Reg 227/2021; and e. distribute or disseminate an unofficial transcript of the proceedings beyond the individuals authorized to access the DARS in this undertaking.
 For the purposes of this undertaking, distribution or dissemination does not include relying on an unofficial transcript prepared from the DARS to make submissions or including brief quotations from an unofficial transcript in written submissions, provided that its origin in an unofficial transcription is made clear to the Court; f. attach an unofficial transcript to an affidavit prepared for any court proceeding; or g. allow any of these things to be done by anyone else.
-3) Except as otherwise provided by this undertaking, I undertake to not allow anyone to access the DARS except those individual enumerated in this paragraph and that where such individuals are accessing the DARS, I will provide such individuals with a contrast of this undertaking: a. other lawyers, articled students or administrative staff members within my law firm, office or who are employed by my employer, and who are assisting me in this matter; b.
-Name an expert witness.
-For the purpose of this undertaking, an expert witness is a person who has been retained by a party or ordered by the Court to provide opinion evidence in a proceeding.
-C. Name a Witness (e.g., police witness or cultion witness who are listering to their own evidence). copy of 4) I may, after providing a copy of this undertaking, allow in my presence or in the presence of an individual identified in paragraph a. an accused in a criminal proceeding who is my client to listen to that portion of the DARS and to read an unofficial transcript of the portion of the proceedings for which the accused was present or was entitled to be present either in person or by some other me b. a person who is a party in a civil proceeding (including a family proceeding) who is my client to listen to that portion of the DAR b. a person who is a party in a civil proceeding (including a family proceeding) who is my client to listen to that portion of the DAR at ans; RS and
+3) enu ,, b. employer, and who are assisting me in this matter; expert witness.
+For the purpose of this undortaking an export ٥.
+Namo witness is a person who has been retained by a party or or C. aw VİTNƏSS (e.g., police witness or civilian witness wi - Name , 4) ay, after providing a copy of this undertaking, allow in my pre an accused in a criminal proceeding who is my client to listen to that portion of the DARS and to read an unofficial transcript of that a person who is a party in a civil proceeding (including a family proceeding) who is my client to listen to that portion of the DARS and to read an unofficial transcript of that portion of the proceedings for which my client was present or was entitled to be present either anyone without first obtaining a court order authorizing such dissemination.